 In principle, you can use all types of tiles outside your property - be that ceramic, porcelain or natural stone.
 However, each different tile material comes with its own unique properties that make it more or less suited for use in an outdoor environment.

 For instance, some natural stones or ceramic tiles can be perfectly suited in moderate, dry climates because the softer material isn’t as affected by moisture and extreme temperature changes.
-But, with a higher level of porousness, these materials are more likely to absorb water, which gets into the tile during the freezing and thawing process - causing them to crack and blow.
+But, with a higher level of porousness, these materials are more likely to absorb water, which gets into the tile during the freezing and thawing process - causing garden tiles to crack and blow.

 While you can seal natural stones and tiles, this does make them a more labour-intensive option, as sealants need to be applied regularly to fully protect the surface from moisture and dirt.

 However, a more reliable, low-maintenance choice for a climate like the UK - where we get more than our fair share of rainfall - would be porcelain outdoor tiles.
 Made from a finer and denser ceramic clay, porcelain tiles are fired at a higher temperature and pressure, to deliver an incredibly non-porous, hard-wearing and strong tile - beautifully designed to withstand all kinds of weather.

 From blistering hot summer days to freezing winter temperatures, porcelain tiles are generally impervious to harsh weather conditions, making them less likely to crack and break.
-They also don’t require additional sealing to keep them looking pristine in the long term, and are available in a broad spectrum of styles and finishes - including beautiful travertine-effect tiles - giving you the striking features of a natural stone without the related maintenance.
+They also don’t require additional sealing to keep them looking pristine in the long term, and are available in a broad spectrum of styles and finishes - including beautiful travertine-effect garden tiles - giving you the striking features of a natural stone without the related maintenance.

 At Tiles Direct, all of our outdoor tiles are manufactured from 20mm thick porcelain to deliver a strong, durable and weather-resistant solution for use outdoors - giving you peace of mind that you’ll have a tiled area that’s built to last.

 Tiled exteriors come with a raft of perks for homeowners to enjoy - read on to find out more!